 - City of Center Hill Police Department

-1. 9-1-1 is for law enforcement, fire or medical emergencies only….whenever an IMMEDIATE response is required.
+911 is for law enforcement, fire or medical emergencies that entail the occurence of or high likelihood of death, injury or serious property damage, when an IMMEDIATE response is required.

-2. If you are unsure how serious a situation is, call 911.
+If you are unsure of how serious a situation is, call 911.
 There is no fee or cost for placing a call to 911, so do not hesitate to use it for emergencies.